- Get Help With

 - Chat Now

-The United Way of Northern New Jersey conducted a second ALICE (Asset Limited Income Constrained Employed) study.
+The United Way of Northern New Jersey conducted a third ALICE (Asset Limited Income Constrained Employed) study.
 ALICE is a local teacher, child care provider, mechanic, home health aide, administrative staff person at a local company, and anyone else who is unable to pay for basic needs despite the fact that they are employed.

 The study provides county-by-county and town-level data; cost of living calculations for six family size variations; analysis of how many households are living paycheck to paycheck; and the implications for New Jersey’s future economic stability.